Pentazocine and Naloxone

 • Porphyria: Use with caution in patients with a history of porphyria; may exacerbate condition.

-• Prostatic hyperplasia/urinary stricture: Use with caution in patients with prostatic hyperplasia and/or urinary stricture, especially when combined with medications that have anticholinergic effects.
+• Prostatic hyperplasia/urinary stricture: Use with caution in patients with prostatic hyperplasia and/or urinary stricture.

-• Renal impairment: Use with caution in patients with renal dysfunction.
+• Renal impairment: Use with caution in patients with renal impairment.

 • Seizures: Use with caution in patients with a history of seizure disorders; may cause or exacerbate preexisting seizures.

 • Sleep-disordered breathing: Use opioids with caution for chronic pain and titrate dosage cautiously in patients with risk factors for sleep-disordered breathing, including HF and obesity.
 Avoid opioids in patients with moderate to severe sleep-disordered breathing (Dowell [CDC 2016]).

-• Thyroid dysfunction: Use with caution in patients with hypothyroidism.
+• Thyroid dysfunction: Use with caution in patients with thyroid dysfunction.

 Concurrent drug therapy issues: